jedlimlx/Cellular-Automaton-Viewer/README.md

 The GUI
 =======
-The GUI is made with JavaFX.
+The GUI is made with JavaFX & Scene Builder.

 The Menu Bar
 -----------
 **File Menu**: <br>
 *New Pattern* - Creates a new pattern <br>
 *Open Pattern* - Opens a pattern file <br>
+*Save Pattern* - Saves the pattern to a file <br>
 *New Rule* - Opens the rule dialog to make a new rule <br>
 *Close* - Closes the application <br>

 **Edit Menu**: <br>
-*Copy* - Copies selected cells to an RLE
+*Copy* - Copies selected cells to an RLE <br>
-*Paste* - Pastes the cells that are stored as an RLE on the clipboard *Delete* - Deletes the selected cells <br>
+*Paste* - Pastes the cells that are stored as an RLE on the clipboard <br>
+*Delete* - Deletes the selected cells <br>

 **Search Menu**: <br>